Twitter changes stoke Russian, Chinese propaganda surge

 Reset’s conclusions were confirmed by the Atlantic Council’s Digital Forensic Research Lab, where researchers determined the changes were likely made by Twitter late last month.
 Many of the dozens of previously labeled accounts were steadily losing followers since Twitter began using the labels.
 But after the change, many accounts saw big jumps in followers.

 RT Arabic, one of Russia’s most popular propaganda accounts on Twitter, had fallen to less than 5,230,000 followers on Jan.
 1, but rebounded after the change was implemented, the DFRL found.
-It now has more than 5,240,000.
+It now has more than 5,240,000 followers.

 Before the change, users interested in seeking out Kremlin propaganda had to search specifically for the account or its content.
 Now, it can be recommended or promoted like any other content.